-North Liverpool is an area that I’ve become much more interested in since I started Liverpool Landscapes and Historic Liverpool.
+North Liverpool is an area that I’ve become much more interested in since I started Historic Liverpool.
 It’s seen such changes in its time, and been home to every part of Liverpool society.
 Stanley Park’s a great subject for closer inspection, especially as it’s become something of a metaphor for one of the passionate divides in the city!

 The park was laid out in the middle of the 19th century, alongside Newsham and Sefton Parks, to provide some much-needed green space for the citizens of Liverpool.
 The city at this time was a crowded and dirty place, and the poorest in society had little to gaze upon except cobbled streets, tiny houses, and their places of work.